The Wienerschnitzel Franchise Story

 After More Than 60-Years In Business, Family-Owned Wienerschnitzel Is On The Rise

-Wienerschnitzel is a family-owned company that got its start back in 1961 with a single location established by John Galardi in Southern California.
-That location, still in operation, is now a registered historic site in Los Angeles County, and nearly 60 years later, Wienerschnitzel is the largest hot dog franchise in the world.
+Wienerschnitzel story starts with a family-owned company that got its start back in 1961, with a single location established by John Galardi in Southern California.
+That location, still in operation, is now a registered historic site in Los Angeles County, and 60 years later, Wienerschnitzel is the largest hot dog franchise in the world.